Knight engine: Daimler-Knight

 Having virtually ignored two written approaches by engineer Edward Manville, a director of Daimler, Knight changed his mind and decided to try to interest English manufacturers in his engine.
 In 1907 Knight went with one of his cars to London where he managed to see fellow-American Percy Martin, also a director of Daimler.
 Daimler's engineers tested the engine and the results were sufficiently encouraging for Daimler to set up a secret team to fully develop Knight's concept.
 On the project's completion, though, it was no longer "Wholly Knight".
 Knight obtained a British patent for his modified engine on June 6, 1908.
 In September Daimler announced that "Silent Knight" engines would be installed in some of its 1909 models.

 To combat criticism from its competitors, Daimler had the RAC (Royal Automobile Club) carry out their own independent tests on the Daimler-Knight.
 RAC engineers took two Knight engines and ran them under full load for 132 hours nonstop.
 The same engines were then installed in a touring car and driven for 2000 mi on the Brooklands race track, after which they were removed and again run on the bench for 5 hours.
 RAC engineers reported that, when the engines were dismantled, there was no perceptible wear, the cylinders and pistons were clean, and the valves showed no signs of wear either.
 The RAC was so impressed that it awarded Daimler the 1909 Dewar Trophy.

 The RAC reports caused Daimler's share price to rise, £0.85 to £18.75, and the company's competitors to fear that the poppet-valve engine would soon be obsolete.
-Walter Owen Bentley, the founder of Bentley Motors, was of the opinion that the Daimler-Knight engine performed as well as the comparable Rolls-Royce power plant.
+W. O. Bentley, the founder of Bentley Motors, was of the opinion that the Daimler-Knight engine performed as well as the comparable Rolls-Royce power plant.